-GRTC shall require every prime contractor to provide to GRTC by the 15th day of the month for work performed in the previous month, report showing a running tally, which includes prior payments, current payments broken down by prime contractor and subcontractors.
-DBE participation will be credited towards overall and contract goals only when payments are actually made to the DBE firms.
+GRTC shall require every prime contractor to provide to GRTC by the 15th day of the month for work performed in the previous month, a report showing a running tally of payments to DBE and non-DBE subcontractors, which includes prior payments and current payments broken down by prime contractor and subcontractors.
+DBE participation will be credited towards overall and contract goals (if the solicitation has a goal) only when payments are actually made to the DBE firms.

 GRTC shall enforce DBE requirements contained in its contracts, including but limited to, the following: